Visual Ecology @ MUN

 Pierre-Paul Bitton - PI

-Like many other scientists I'm a bit of a intellectual scatterbrain, I am always amazed at the complexity and elegance of nature.
-I decided to study visual communication when I first learned that many other animals can see in the UV.
+Always amazed at the complexity and elegance of nature, I decided to study visual communication when I first learned that many other animals can see in the UV.
+Now at Memorial University of Newfoundland, our lab focusses on the behavioural ecology of Leach's storm-petrels and Atlantic puffins

 Current lab members